gvwilson/sensibleadventures/misc/bear-02.md

 when everyone laughed.

-In the end they agreed it would be a shame to waste the kitchen's hard work, and Prince Lormay declared that he was feeling much better.
+In the end they agreed it would be a shame to waste the kitchen's hard work, and Prince Thokmay declared that he was feeling much better.
 The house staff served spicy squash soup and skewers crowded with grilled vegetables and salty cubes of cheese.
 The pie that followed was delicious.

-Afterward, Prince Lormay sent his sister gently off to bed.
+Afterward, Prince Thokmay sent his sister gently off to bed.
 "Would you like to sit on the balcony for a bit?"  he asked Noxy once she was gone.
 "I'm sure the cook would be happy to mull some cider."

-The balcony turned out to be as wide as the house Noxy shared with her mother back in Marandine.
+The balcony turned out to be as wide as the house Noxy shared with her mother back in Stale.
 The Trout River stretched away to the left and the right, up toward the magic dam and down through Gandan and Latter Tongsa to the sea.
 Moonlight gleamed on each little ripple, and suddenly Noxy missed the million sharp stars of the mountain sky.